 These US actions in the UN have been considered too quick.
-23 I.F.
+I.F.
 Stone, for example, points out these "quick preparations" as circumstantial evidence that Washington knew something about the forthcoming conflagration before it broke out.
-24 Actually, Washington was taken off guard and made frantic efforts to win the UN and the public over to its side to forestall cross fire from many Republican solons who had been irritated by "the loss of China".
+Actually, Washington was taken off guard and made frantic efforts to win the UN and the public over to its side to forestall crossfire from many Republican solons who had been irritated by "the loss of China".
 Indeed, Assistant Secretary of State Dean Rusk testified on 7 August that Secretary Acheson had been anxious to have the news of the outbreak of the war and that of favourable UN response appear side by side in the morning papers that day.

-25 the war situation.
-Miscalculations around the time of the outbreak of the war were made not only by Washington but also by the Supreme Commander for the Allied Powers, General MacArthur, who, soon after the beginning of the war, told Special Envoy Dulles and others, then visiting in Japan, (a) that the attack was not an all-out effort, (b) that the Soviets were not necessarily behind the attack, and (c) that the Republic of Korea would gain victory, thus taking a very optimistic view of the future.
+All this flurry and confusion in Washington, which the secret State Department documents reflect vividly through the course of events following the opening of the hostilities, was compounded by a lack of perspective over the war situation.
+Miscalculations around the time of the outbreak of the war were made not only by Washington but also by the Supreme Commander for the Allied Powers, General MacArthur, who, soon after the beginning of the war, told Special Envoy Dulles and others, then visiting Japan, (a) that the attack was not an all-out effort, (b) that the Soviets were not necessarily behind the attack, and (c) that the Republic of Korea would gain victory, thus taking a very optimistic view of the future.
 It was beyond his imagination that China would intervene, and his optimism lasted until the Chinese People's Volunteers Army came on the scene in the fall of that year.